-This year, Halloween will occur on Monday, October 31, 2016, which means it’s time for residents to prepare for little goblins and ghosts to be out for night of fun in our community.
+This year, Halloween will occur on Wednesday, October 31, 2018, which means it’s time for residents to prepare for little goblins and ghosts to be out for a night of fun in our community.
 There is no City ordinance in Naperville designating official Trick-or-Treating hours for children, but the Naperville Police Department would like to offer these Halloween safety tips to ensure that Halloween is a fun and festive time for all.

-- Welcome trick-or-treaters with your porch lights and any exterior lights on.
+- Welcome trick-or-treaters with your porch lights and other exterior lights on.

 - Do not give homemade or unwrapped treats to children.

 - Report any suspicious or criminal activity to the Naperville Police Department immediately by dialing 911.

 - Exercise extreme caution when driving a vehicle, especially during the popular Trick-or-Treating hours of 4 to 8 p.m.

 - Be on the alert for excited youngsters, whose vision may be obscured by masks, darting out into traffic.

 - Enter and exit driveways with caution.

 - Keep costumes short to prevent trips, falls and contact with flames.

 - Encourage make-up instead of a mask.
 Masks can be hot and uncomfortable, and they can obstruct a child’s vision, which is especially dangerous when crossing streets and going up and down steps.